 What To Serve This Rhubarb Apple Crisp WithI love serving this crisp with some coconut-based ice cream.
 For those who have dairy, they might choose some plain yogurt, Greek yogurt or regular ice cream.

-Want To Pin This Rhubarb Crisp Recipe For Later?
+Want To Save This Rhubarb Crisp Recipe For Later?

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
 She strives to provide evidence-based nutrition information with a focus on plant-based nutrition and share some of her favourite seasonal recipes and sustainable eating tips.